atomica-software/contactzilla-sync/README.md

 Please see the [Contactzilla website](https://contactzilla.com) for detailed information about the software.

 The software is a CardDAV client forked from PeopleSync which is forked from DAVx⁵.
-This product has been amended to work better for our product with MDM solutions.
-For the personal usage of CardDAV and
-CalDAV we recommend to use the [DAVx⁵](https://www.davx5.com) app with more configuration options.
+This product has been amended to work better for our product when provisioned with MDM solutions.
+For the personal usage of CardDAV and CalDAV we recommend to use the [DAVx⁵](https://www.davx5.com) app with more configuration options.

 The Contactzilla Sync client app is licensed under the [GPLv3 License](LICENSE).

-The Contactzilla server software is a cloud based CardDAV solution for businesses and is proprietary commercial software.
+The Contactzilla server software is a [cloud based CardDAV solution for businesses](https://contactzilla.com) and is proprietary commercial software.

 The Contactzilla Sync client app is based on [PeopleSync](https://www.messageconcept.com/en/products/peoplesync/) which is based on [DAVx⁵](https://www.davx5.com) and parts of DAVx⁵ have been outsourced into these libraries: